Shout and Sing

 Played by: Mlada beltinska banda

-Peripheral or border regions of a certain nation differ from other regions, which is no less true for music features, as they often integrate the influences of the neighbouring cultures.
-In the Prekmurje region, it is therefore still common to encounter an assembly otherwise typical of the wider Pannonian area.
+Peripheral or border regions of a certain nation differ from other regions, which is no less true for musical features, as they often integrate the influences of the neighbouring cultures.
+In the Prekmurje region, it is therefore still common to encounter an ensemble otherwise typical of the wider Pannonian area.
 Music ensembles of Prekmurje, called bande or bands, mostly depended on what musicians were available at a certain place.
 Continuing the rich music tradition of bands of Beltinci, such as the Banda Kociper-Baranja or Marko banda, Mlada beltinška banda therefore features the violin, cimbalom, clarinet, accordion and double bass.

 Recorded: Ljubljana, 28.
 6. 2002